 I've always infused lessons/reviews into my message BUT, from what I was taught and read, the Responsive Classroom really doesn't want you to do that.
+(EDITED TO ADD: my district frowned upon this but had a change of heart last year.)
 But a teacher's gotta do what she's gotta do, right?
 Here was my message for today:

-I usually have a question on the bottom that they have to answer or a Do Now like this one.
-After having various kids "Whack a Word" that they know with a swatter, we read it together.
-Yesterday, one of my struggling readers read it to us by herself!
+I usually have a question on the bottom that they have to answer or a Do Now like the one above.
+They do this DO-NOW as soon as they arrive and unpack each day.
+(EDITED TO ADD: All of my Do-Nows are now Open-Ended Format Journal Responses.
+So.
+Much.
+Deeper!
+Before reading the message together at MM, we use swatters to "Whack a Word."
+I draw names out of a jar and that child gets to come up, say a word, and whack it.
+After we have lots of whackers (and I do allow for kids to repeat words.
+That in itself is telling!) we read the message together.
+Sometimes I'll ask if anyone wants to read it to us.
+Yesterday, one of my struggling readers read the above to us by herself!
 Sniff, sniff!
 After reading, I simply ask the kids if anyone has a compliment for me (since I've been working SO hard on my friendly letter format!) or if they want to tell me something they've noticed.
 I'm always amazed what they come up with!
-Sometimes they point out that i didn't spell a word right and you know what?
+Sometimes they point out that I didn't spell a word right and you know what?
 That's never on purpose!
 It happens, right?

 In this letter, some kids commented on: